Parent to Parent.

 Jenny is thriving at Drew.
 She is a Baldwin, Civic and RISE Science Scholar, is a Residence Assistant and is on the Swimming and Diving team.
 Drew has a very friendly atmosphere.
 The class sizes are small and the faculty/student ratio is great.
 Jenny has been on the Dean’s List and plans to continue her education with a Masters in Occupational Therapy.
 Drew participates in the Landmark Conference and as the captain of the swim and diving teams, Jenny has broken 11 swimming and diving records.
 In February 2017, she was named Female Diver of the year for the Landmark Conference.
 She is the only Swimmer-Diver in the whole conference which consists of eight schools.
 Jenny earned gold medals in both the one meter and three meter diving competitions, which qualified her for the NCAA Regionals, where she broke the conference record and her own record on both boards.
 One the swimming side, she received two silver medals and one bronze medal.
 Jenny is succeeding at Drew as a scholar and an athlete.

 Each of our children has had a positive experience at Drew.
 All three have participated in the Baldwin Honors Program.
 Each finds the availability of the faculty, availability of the many clubs and offerings, and support of faculty and fellow students satisfying.
 They are involved in Rugby, fencing, Hillel, Pre-Health Society, Residence Hall Association, tour guides and club soccer.
 Charlie was enrolled in the London Semester and the UN semester.
 He is now in law school.
 He finds his preparation at Drew to be exceptional.
-Pearl is thrilled with the neuroscience program, was an intern in the Summer Sciences Institute, and is applying to medical schools this year.
+Pearl is thrilled with the neuroscience program, was an intern in the Summer Sciences Institute, took first place at the Tribeta competition in California, and has been accepted to The University of Connecticut Medical School beginning Fall 2018.
 Robert plans to pursue a major in microbiology and chemistry and has his sights on a Ph.D. program post Drew.
 As a freshman he has participated in research in microbiology.
 Robert will also participate in the Summer Sciences Institute program this summer.
 Overall the small classes, numerous opportunities, faculty support and availability, and peer support have made Drew an excellent fit for my children.

 Drew’s location was a big factor in my children’s decision.
 It stood out for us because of its educational programs.
 Drew was a great fit for both our children.
 Our daughter is an equestrian and really enjoyed the program at Drew.
 She also stepped out of her comfort zone to involve herself in other activities at Drew.
 Drew allowed her the feeling of freedom within a small community and surrounding community.
 She also went into NYC for her internship in her senior year.
 For our son, Drew is allowing him to take risks by involving himself in many opportunities such as intramural rugby, jazz band, the radio station and many others.
 Who our daughter is, as a contributor to a workplace, can be attributed to her experiences at Drew.
 Our son, being a freshman, has taken charge of his life and his decisions.
 He is proud to be a part of Drew and has wonderful peers and professors to help guide his choices.